 The reopening of local and global economies coupled with the energy crisis exacerbated by the Russian-Ukrainian conflict, resulted in the highest inflationary hikes in the G7 since the 1980s.
-In the UK in 2022 prices increased by 9.1%.
-Despite the fact that in December 2023 inflation decelerated to 4.0% and is expected to meet the 2.0% target level in Q2, over two years' of inflationary hikes will result in higher prices.
+In the UK in 2022 prices increased by 9.1% - even though in December 2023 inflation decelerated to 4.0% and is expected to meet the 2.0% target level in Q2, over two years of inflationary hikes will result in higher prices.

 economies in the world without a strong chemical industry because chemicals are so basic in all the products that we use.
-We have seen and few new builds.
-The UK must value its chemical industry and strive to
+We have seen its chemical industry and strive to

-> Sir Jim Ratcliffe, Chairman of Ineos
+> of Ineos